KeYProject/key-docs/docs/devel/Gradle.md

 Gradle aborts on the first failed test case.
 You can force it to keep running with `--continue` flag.

-You can let Gradle listen to code changes and let it run the test cases continously[^1]:
+You can let Gradle listen to code changes and let it run the test cases continuously[^1]:
 ```
 gradle test --continuous --tests "com.mypackage.foo.*"
 ```

-Gradle generates HTML test reports in `build/reports/test/` which also includes the sysout and stacktraces.
+Gradle generates HTML test reports in `build/reports/test/` which also include the sysout and stacktraces.

-The `check` tasks executes `test` and also also executes (currently not activated) static analyzer like *PMD* or *Checkstyle*.
+The `check` tasks execute `test` and also also execute (currently not activated) static analyzers like *PMD* or *Checkstyle*.

-[More information on testing is gradle manual](https://docs.gradle.org/current/userguide/java_testing.html)
+[For more information on testing see the gradle manual](https://docs.gradle.org/current/userguide/java_testing.html)

 ## Creating a new extension `keyext.*`